 Transportation Funding and Financing

-This is the section contains the bulk of the Center technical content and information.
+This is the section contains the bulk of the Clearinghouse technical content and information.
 The content is organized into three major areas provides comprehensive sources of information on aspects of transportation finance.

 The Legislation section provides descriptions and summaries a wide array of Federal, state and local legislation that establishes transportation funding sources and governs their distribution and uses.
 It also provides information on legislation establishing and regulating the use of the finance mechanisms used for transportation improvements.
 The legislation section provides coverage of laws governing Federal transportation funding and policy contained in Titles 23 (highways) and 49 (transit) of the Federal code, together with information on the seven-year Transportation Authorization Act process which is used to update Federal legislation and funding levels.
 The legislation section also provides information on state and local authorization legislation that is needed to establish new revenue sources or powers - such as the ability collect tolls or other revenue sources - as well as the use of different types financial tools.